Estimating probabilities of multivariate failure sets based on pairwise tail dependence coefficients: Applications

 We focus on the daily negative value-averaged returns of $d = 30$ industry portfolios, downloaded from the Kenneth French Data Library.
 Data is available for the period January 1970 until December 2019, leading to a sample size $n = 12 \, 613$.

-We start by estimating the marginal tail indices $\alpha_j = 1/ \gamma_j$ using the standard Hill estimator with automated threshold selection \citep{danielsson2016}.
-Figure \ref{fig:FIP} (left) show the estimates, with upper and lower bootstrap confidence limits for a $95 \%$ confidence level.
+We start by estimating the marginal tail indices $\alpha_j$ using the standard Hill estimator with automated threshold selection \citep{danielsson2016}.
+Figure \ref{fig:FIP} (left) shows the estimates, with upper and lower bootstrap confidence limits for a $95 \%$ confidence level.
 Overlapping confidence intervals suggest that the hypothesis of a single index of regular variation $\alpha$ is not rejected.
-The marginal estimates are rather similar, and the straight line corresponding to the estimate $\widehat{\alpha}$, based on all data combined, is within all confidence intervals.
-Hence, in the following, we use $\widehat{\alpha} = 3.479$.
+The marginal estimates are rather similar, and the straight line corresponding to the estimate $\widehat{\alpha} = 3.478$, based on all data combined, is within all confidence intervals.
+We apply the multiplier bootstrap test of \cite{chen2024high}, designed for the null hypothesis $H_0: \alpha_1 = \ldots = \alpha_d$, based on the marginal threshold values selected above.
+We find a $p$-value of $0.985$.
 The next step concerns the choice of $r_0$.
-Figure \ref{fig:FIP} (right) show estimates of $m$, the total mass of the angular measure, as a function of $r_0$.
-We continue with $r_0$ corresponding to the $97.5 \%$ quantile and hence $\widehat{m} = 29.99$, corresponding to using the 316 largest values.
+Figure \ref{fig:FIP} (right) shows estimates of $m$, the total mass of the angular measure, as a function of $r_0$.
+We continue with $r_0$ corresponding to the $97.5 \%$ quantile and hence $\widehat{m} = 30$, corresponding to using the 316 largest values.